GeRDI-Project/GerdiKubed_Operations/README.md

 ### nfs-server

-Responsible for setting up a NFS server alongside the k8s cluster and adding all nodes from a the cluster to its' exports file.
+Responsible for setting up a NFS server alongside the k8s cluster and adding all nodes from the cluster to its' exports file.
+This is optional, you can also choose to pick an already existing external NFS server.

 <a name="network-ovn"></a>